squidfunk/mkdocs-material/docs/reference/icons-emojis.md

 ### Attribute List

-The [Attribute List][10] extension, which is part of the standard Markdown library, allows to __add HTML attributes and classes to Markdown elements__, and can be enabled via `mkdocs.yml`
+The [Attribute List][10] extension, which is part of the standard Markdown library, allows to __add HTML attributes and CSS classes to Markdown elements__, and can be enabled via `mkdocs.yml`

 ``` yaml